abhushanaj/Hacktoberfest-2019-celebration/README.md

 How will this work:
 You get your PR's done and contribute to a cool repository by sharing your stories and struggles and helping others in their journey.
-I learn how to maintain a repository where people contribute, a win-win status for all.
+I learn how to maintain a repository where people contribute, a win-win status for all.32

 Happy Coding.
 Hope you all get your cool swags :)